yuhang2685/Docker-Fundamentals/README.md

 ### 3. What are benifits of Docker?
 #### 1. Build only once:
-An application inside a container can run on any system has Docker installed.
+An application inside a container can run on "ANY" system has Docker installed.
 No need to build and configure application for different platforms.

 #### 2. Portability: